tl-warren/wp-github-webhook/README.md

 wp-github-webhook
 =================

-Sync repository data from GitHub as a plugin or theme automatically via SSH or FTP protocols.
+Automatically sync repository data from GitHub as a plugin or theme via SSH or FTP protocols.

 It is a port of https://github.com/Coppertino/github-webhook.